Prisjakt/feed-specification/docs/feeds/local-shop/fields/locality.md

 ---
-description: The city/town or place where your store resides.
+description: The city/town or place where your shop resides.
 ---

 import Tabs from '@theme/Tabs';